TimSusa/midi-bricks/packages/midi-bricks-doc/docs/downloadAndInstall.md

 sidebar_label: Download and Install
 ---

-MIDI Briqks is a crossplatform project.
+MIDI Bricks is a crossplatform project.
 You can run it on macOS, Win or Linux.

 ## Download and Install Application